c3lang/c3docs-old/docs/setup.md

 # Setup

-C3 is ready for end users yet, but should be possible to get it up and running on any platform that LLVM can compile on.
+C3 is not ready for end users yet, but should be possible to get it up and running on any platform that LLVM can compile on.
 You will need CMake installed.

 ## 1. Install LLVM

 See LLVM the [LLVM documentation](https://llvm.org/docs/GettingStarted.html) on how to set up LLVM 10 for development.
 On OS X, installing through Homebrew works fine.
+Using apt-get on Linux should work fine as well.

 ## 2. Clone the C3 compiler source code from Github